lookwei/collocative-learning-4-IFE/README.md

 bind_value = show()
 ```

-Or you can use the example script like below to show the CAM.
+Or you can use:

 ```
 python test.py -index 0
 ```

-## Citation
+## In case you need to cite our paper, please use

 [1] X. -Y. Wei et al., "Deep Collocative Learning for Immunofixation Electrophoresis Image Analysis," in IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2021.3068404.